 Outliners prefer to map out everything before they start writing.

-Largely a Pantser, I can tell you that “discovering” a new world is a whole lot harder than building it before you get too deep into your writing.
+Though I’m a Pantser, I can tell you that discovering a new world is a whole lot harder than building it before you get too deep into the writing.

-Build your world first, and you can focus on your story.
+Build your world first, then you can better focus on your story.

 However, over-planning can also be a problem.